Hip Replacement Settlements Likely to Continue As Recalled Implants Fail, Require Revision Surgery in Future

 • Catastrophic Hip Implant Failure

-All hip replacement claims are handled by our law firm under a contingency fee agreement, which means that there are never any out-of-pocket costs to hire a lawyer and we receive no attorney fees or reimbursed expenses unless we are successful obtaining a financial compensation through a hip settlement or other recovery.
+All hip replacement claims were handled under a contingency fee agreement, meaning there were no out-of-pocket costs, and our firm received no fees unless compensation was successfully obtained through a hip settlement or other recovery.

 No Comments • Add Your Comments